Wagoner, Oklahoma: History

 A privately funded courthouse was built in 1897, which housed a newly created U. S. Western District Court.
 The Dawes Commission turned Indian Territory land from tribal to individual ownership by members of each tribe.
 The individuals were allowed to sell their land to non-Indians, causing a real estate boom in farmland around the area.
 By statehood, the city had 2,950 residents and was named as the county seat of Wagoner County.

 In April 1914 Wagoner was the location of a brutal lynching of a 17 year old African American girl.

 The boom continued through 1910, when the population reached 4,018.
 The MKT had located a division headquarters in the city, which then had three railroad trunk lines and twenty passenger trains a day.
 Industries included three grain elevators, a cotton gin, cotton oil mill, iron foundry, hardwood company, cement plant, and roller mill.
 However, the boom ended in 1913, when the MKT moved its division headquarters to Muskogee.
 The oil boom farther west and later, the Great Depression, caused a further decline in the city's economy and population.

 World War II started a revival of Wagoner's fortunes.
 The city lay between two war-related Federal Government projects: Camp Gruber to the south and the Oklahoma Ordnance Works to the north.

 After the war, several small manufacturing industries took root.
 Completion of the nearby Fort Gibson Lake in 1950 stimulated the economy and turned Wagoner into a sports and retirement center.
 The McLellan-Kerr navigational channel made the agricultural area accessible by barges, stimulating farm-related businesses.
-Highway improvements made Wagoner a bedroom community for Tulsa and Muskogee.
+Highway improvements created Wagoner as a suburban area for Tulsa and Muskogee.